Best Piercing Retainers for Work: Hide Every Piercing Professionally

 This is the most effective and underrated concealment in piercing.
 A standard circular barbell (horseshoe) or D-ring in your septum can be rotated so both ends sit inside the nostrils.
 From the outside, completely invisible.
 No retainer needed, no jewelry swap required.
 If your septum is fully healed and you prefer, a small glass or PTFE retainer also works well.

 Works on: circular barbells, D-rings, most horseshoe styles.
 Doesn’t work on fixed clicker rings: you need a circular barbell specifically.
+For full healing, size, and placement guidance, read the septum piercing guide.

 Best for healing piercings: PTFE flat disc retainer or clear PTFE stud